Guide To Google’s Author Markup

 All of these changes have SEOs and marketers wondering:

-Is there still value in Google Authorship in 2021?
+Is there still value in Google Authorship?

 In short, absolutely.
 Despite the fact that author photos were long removed from Google rich snippets AND the fact that Google+ no longer exists, it’s still worth adding “rel=author” to your content for three reasons.